edhaynes/rhel10_imagemode/README.md

 # Using Quadlet to run an Nginx server, update it with changes

 Quadlet is a perfect fit for immutable OSs, you keep a small, hardened base image and then deploy applications on it using Quadlet.
 Quadlet is a way to define applications in a container like fashion and have podman autogenerate the applicable files to run it via systemd at runtime.
 To do this you put a quadlet file in any of several locations, depending if you want the app to run with user permissions or as a system service.
 A playbook is provided to launch an Nginx server on your RHEL10 imagemode vm and map it to port 8080.
 If you looked at the original containerfile you'll notice a PHP server on port 80 as well.
 If you bridge your VM connection you should be able to browse to it locally.
 For mac users sometimes Chrome has strict security policies with localnetwork stuff so use Safari to test.
+Have a look at the playbook it's a simple but powerful way to run applications.

 To run the quadlet file:
 ```bash